 We removed lifetime dollar limits from plans where required and gave individuals who may have previously reached their lifetime maximum an opportunity to re-enroll at the group's regular open enrollment.
 We implemented the annual limits provision, removing annual benefit and plan dollar limits.
-In general, we are not administering restricted annual limits on essential health benefits (also known as transitional annual limits).

-No member cost share for in-network preventive care
+No member cost share for in-network preventive care\